ferlatte/omnifocus-plugins/README.md

 ### set-estimated-duration-of-tasks-with-magic

 Uses OpenAI to estimate the duration of all tasks that don't have an estimated duration already filled in.
 You will need to provide your own OpenAI API key.

+## Releases

+(This is all ripe for automating)

+Tag main with the version in manifest.json: `git tag -a v0.0.1 -m "Version 0.0.1"` Push tag: `git push origin --tags`
+`make release`, which should give you FerlatteTools.omnifocusjs.zip Go to Github, create a new release against the tag you just pushed, and upload the zip file.
+Then, bump the version number in manifest.json and commit that as your first commit after the release.